tomaskrupka/Gripper/docs/about.md

 Gripper enables straightforward implementation of any CDP command sequence by providing a full, type-safe access to the CDP endpoint of the hooked browser.

-Furthermore, Gripper provides own APIs targetting the most common painpoints:
+Furthermore, Gripper provides own APIs targetting the most common challenges:

 1. Automation of Single Page Applications.
+[Features→](features.md/#1-automation-of-spas)
-2. Reliable, distributed deployment of the resulting agent.
+2. Reliable, long-running deployment of the resulting agent.
+[Features→](features.md/#2-deployment)

 ## Automating SPAs